Particular/docs.particular.net/persistence/upgrades/sql-1to2.md

 snippet: 1to2_Schema

-If characters that required quoting were previously used in the table prefix, they can be removed and the following used:
+If characters that required quoting were previously used in the table prefix, they can be removed and the following can be used instead:

 snippet: 1to2_Schema_Extended